8 Best Income-Producing Assets to Grow Your Wealth

 • Lower returns: Generally offer lower returns compared to stocks.

-• Interest rate risk: Bond prices fall when interest rates rise.
+• Interest rate risk: Bond prices decrease as interest rates increase.

 • Inflation risk: Fixed interest payments may lose purchasing power over time.